-- C. When requested annually, residency program directors provide ASHP's Senior Vice President, OPA, a list of names of residents who have completed the program's requirements that year using ASHP-approved technology systems (i.e., PharmAcademicTM). - D. All programs in the accreditation process use ASHP-approved technology systems to manage the residency program (i.e., PharmAcademicTM). - E. Programs adhere to annual mandatory surveys conducted by the McCreadie Group, Inc., on behalf of ASHP and delivered through PharmAcademicTM. - F. Failure to submit reports requested by the IAC and/or failure to notify ASHP of substantive changes to the residency program may result in a negative impact on accreditation, including but not limited to, conditional accreditation or withdrawal of accreditation.
+- 2. Any substantive change in the organization of a program may be considered justification for re-evaluation of the program and/or a site survey. - C. When requested annually, residency program directors must provide ASHP's Vice President, Accreditation Services Office, a list of names of residents who have completed the program's requirements that year.
+This list must be provided through ASHP-approved technology systems (i.e., PharmAcademicTM). - D. All postgraduate year one and postgraduate year two residency programs in pre-candidate, candidate, conditional accreditation, or accredited status must participate in the Resident Matching Program conducted by ASHP, unless exempted by the COC.
+Further, all residency programs must adhere to the ASHP Resident Matching Program Residency Agreement and Rules for the ASHP Pharmacy Residency Matching Program. - E. All programs in the accreditation process must use ASHP-approved technology systems to support and maintain the application process (i.e., PhORCASTM) and residency program management (i.e., PharmAcademicTM). - F. Programs must adhere to the following annual mandatory surveys conducted by the McCreadie Group, Inc., on behalf of ASHP and delivered through PharmAcademicTM.